-Wayne Wyborn has completed his first year as our President and CEO and the Board has confidence in both his leadership and that of his team.
-We appreciate their hard work in the operation of the Company while also executing on our strategic plan to ensure our future relevance and success.
+Achieving sustained, strategic growth while improving the bottom line cannot be done without a talented and dedicated leadership team.
+Wayne Wyborn has completed his second year as our President and CEO and the Board continues to have confidence in both his leadership and that of his team.
+We appreciate their hard work in the operation of the Company while also executing on our strategic initiatives to ensure our future relevance and success.